Professional wrestling match types

 Many types of wrestling matches, sometimes called "gimmick matches" in the jargon of the business, are performed in professional wrestling.
 Some gimmick matches are more common than others and are often used to advance or conclude a storyline.
 Throughout professional wrestling's decades-long history, some gimmick matches have spawned many variations of the core concept.

 Singles match

 The singles match is the most common of all professional wrestling matches, which involves only two competitors competing for one fall.
 A victory is obtained by pinfall, submission, knockout, countout, or disqualification.
 One of the most common variations on the singles match is to restrict the possible means for victory.

 Blindfold match

 In a blindfold match, the two participants must wear a blindfold over their eyes for the entire duration of the match.
 A well-known example of this match is the WrestleMania VII match between Jake "The Snake" Roberts and Rick Martel.

-No count-out match

-A no count-out match is a singles match in which both competitors can stay outside of the ring without being counted out.
-A well-known example is at Vengeance (2003) between Stephanie McMahon and Sable, which Sable won.
+It is also known as a Prince of Darkness match.